Leiko Ikemura, Amazonas 9, Monotype (2015)

 Hilma af Klint, Evolution, Group VI, no. 12 (1908)

 Most of us think we want to be happy, or at least free from suffering.
 But do we really?
 As Eckhart Tolle writes in The Power of Now, there is a ‘peculiar pleasure’ derived from being unhappy.
 Negative emotion can feel good.
 For example, anger produces a surge of energy that gives us the courage to take action.
 And then there is the quiet, pleasurable sadness we feel at the end of a sad movie or when parting from someone – the sense of things passing, known in Japanese as mono no aware (the poignancy of impermanence).
-Continue reading How to be happier
+Continue reading The Big Leap

 Félix Vallotton, Le Ballon, oil on wood (1899)